 Frequent Trains from Venice Santa Lucia to Bologna Centrale

-Trenitalia's high-speed Alta Velocità (AV) trains cover the 97-mile (156-km) distance Bologna Centrale to Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) in about an hour and a half.
+Trenitalia's high-speed Alta Velocità (AV) trains cover the 97-mile (156-km) distance from Bologna Centrale to Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) in about an hour and a half.
 It's a direct train, and tickets cost $10-22.
 There are dozens of trains per day, which should tell you how popular this itinerary is!

 Italo trains connect Bologna Centrale and Venezia Santa Lucia, too.
 This trip clocks in a bit faster, at an hour and 15 minutes.
-Italo trains stop at Padua and Venezia Mestre (the mainland station) and Padua before hitting Venice Santa Lucia.
+Italo trains stop at Padua and Venezia Mestre (the mainland station) before arriving at Venice Santa Lucia.

 Direct Trains from Bologna to Venice